 Entry fees for competitions to be determined at the organiser's discretion - team captains are responsible for collection and forwarding them with entries to organisers.

-|21||All league and knockout/cup games to be played on alleys used by the league plus any as convenient with approval of the committee.
+|21||All league and knockout/cup games to be played on alleys used by the league plus any as convenient with approval of the Committee.|

-||Appeals: committee of Chairman plus four to investigate any complaints at the request of the main committee with the captains of the teams involved, they shall have the power to co-opt if necessary and their decision shall be binding.|
+|23||Appeals: committee of Chairperson plus four to investigate any complaints at the request of the main committee with the captains of the teams involved, they shall have the power to co-opt if necessary and their decision shall be binding.|

-||Items for the AGM agenda must be received in writing to the Secretary 14 days before the meeting and cannot be altered during the AGM.|
+|24||Items for the AGM agenda must be received in writing to the Secretary 14 days before the meeting and cannot be altered during the AGM.|

-||Two members from each team only allowed voting on matters at the AGM.|
+|25||Two members from each team only allowed voting on matters at the AGM.|

-|26||Any matters not covered by the Rules shall be dealt with by the committee and their decision will be final.|
+|26||Any matters not covered by the Rules shall be dealt with by the Committee and their decision will be final.|

-||All new teams entering the league will start in the bottom division.
+|27||All new teams entering the league will start in the lowest division.|

-||Should two or more teams finish the season tied on points for top or bottom of the leagues, the points gained between the clubs concerned on the home and away fixture will decide the placing.
+|28||Should two or more teams finish the season tied on points for top or bottom of the leagues, the points gained between the clubs concerned on the home and away fixture will decide the placing.
 If still equal the aggregate pins floored between the teams concerned will decide the placing.
 If all are still equal then a bowl off will be arranged.|

-||All trophy winners are responsible for the safe-keeping of the trophy and must return it clean before the season ends.
+|29||All trophy winners are responsible for the safe-keeping of the trophy and must return it clean before the season ends.
 Failing this they must pay for a new trophy or have it replaced.|

 |30||Each winning team will receive a monetary award of £100 and each runner-up team receiving £75, both will receive an inscribed medal on a ribbon bearing the league badge.
-They will both be presented with the Leagues trophies.
+They will both be presented with the League's trophies.
 Cheques will be paid to the team captains, however if the monetary award is not collected at the Presentation Evening, it may be donated to charity.
 All individual/pairs competition winners and runners-up will receive trophies.|

-||Bowling Off - the player who is bowling off must be present at the start of the game, entered 1st on the board and is only permitted to bowl 2 turns at a time - unless by prior agreement by both captains.
+|31||Bowling off.
+The player who is bowling off must be present at the start of the game, entered first on the board and is only permitted to bowl two legs at a time (unless by prior agreement by both captains).|

 |32||Any team who fails to send a representative to the AGM will be fined £5 and 2 points will be deducted at the start of the next season.|